telerik/blazor-docs/components/grid/row-drag-drop.md

 ### Drag and Drop a Row between Grids

-When you drap and drop items from one instance of the Grid to another, the `OnRowDrop` event fires for both instances of the Grid so you can update both their data sources.
-All instances must be bound to the same model.
+When you drap and drop items from one Grid to another, the `OnRowDrop` event fires for both Grid instances, so you can update their data sources.
+All Grid instances must be bound to the same model.
+It is also possible to [bind the Grids to different models, but they must be derived from the same interface]({%slug grid-kb-drag-drop-different-models%}).

 ````CSHTML
 @* Drag a row from one Grid and Drop it in the other *@